 - "It’s a challenge to incorporate foods that are ‘SCARY’.
 It’s overwhelming.”

-- "I’m lost on putting a meal together for me, but also my family not fully plant-based "
+- "I’m lost putting a meal together for me, but also my family isn't fully plant-based."

 - "I’m a newbie and not sure if I’m getting the proper balances at each meal."